-The Setup | Programs command is used to display and modify the programs in a customer's system.
+The Setup | Programs command is used to display and modify the programs in your system.
 The list of programs may be scrolled by using the scroll bar or the cursor control keys.

 The Copy button allows you to copy programs from the list and saves it for later use by the Paste button.